ccjmne/blog/content/thoughts/failing-to-follow-through.md

 motion**.

-Q2, meetings were planned recurrently to begin with; resources are temporarily diverted, as is the custom; **the battering ram of progress is still indeed heading somewhere**, as evidenced by the risk incurred, in leaning against it for and early afternoon nap, of slumping off in its trail.
+Q2, meetings were planned recurrently to begin with; resources are temporarily diverted, as is the custom; **the battering ram of progress is still certainly heading somewhere**, as evidenced by the risk incurred, in leaning against it for and early afternoon nap, of slumping off in its trail.